daizeuz-dred/Axion-AOSP-v2.4-SOLACE-QPR1-for-spaced-Initial-Build/README.md

 Android Version: 16 - QPR1
 Maintainer: DEEZNUTZ

-Credits: Huge thanks to @HELLINFIX for trees and tweaks! 🫡🔥
+Credits: Huge thanks to @HELLINFIX for treesz helping and for this 🔥 kernel ! 🫡